GetDutchie/brick/docs/offline_first/testing.md

 }
 ```

 ?> Variants in the endpoint must be explicitly declared.
 For example, `/user`, `/users`, `/users?by_first_name=Guy` are all different.
-When instantiating, specify any expected variants:
+When instantiating, specify all expected variants.